SchriderLab/Timesweeper/README.md

 ## Timesweeper Configuration

 For any given experiment run you will need a YAML configuration file (see `example_timesweeper_config.yaml` for template).
 The requirements for configuration are different between using stdpopsim and custom SLiM script simulations.

+You are expected to edit the simulation script and the YAML file to suit your simulation needs, some of these parameters were specifically built for our manuscript, and your needs will likely be different.
+This includes editing the d_block and resulting code to edit the sampling times, individual counts, and other parameters.

 ### Configs required for both types of simulation: